home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

   - switch
 ---

 This integration allows you to control a Z-Wave network via the [Z-Wave JS](https://zwave-js.github.io/node-zwave-js/#/) driver.
 This is our recommended Z-Wave integration for Home Assistant.
 If you're new to Home Assistant, use Z-Wave JS.
-The `zwave` and `ozw` integrations have been marked as deprecated and will no longer receive any updates.
-See [our migration instructions](#migrating-from-previous-z-wave-implementations) to migrate from a prior integration.
+If you're migrating from the deprecated `zwave` or `ozw` integrations, see [our migration instructions](#migrating-from-previous-z-wave-implementations).

 To Run Z-Wave JS you will need a [Supported Z-Wave dongle](/docs/z-wave/controllers/#supported-z-wave-usb-sticks--hardware-modules), a running Z-Wave JS server (using only **one** of the add-ons or installation methods described below), and the Z-Wave JS integration.